Energy Efficiency Improvements for Rental Properties: Boosting Your EPC Rating

 Medium Investment (£500–£3,000)

 Cavity wall insulation.
-If the property has unfilled cavity walls, professional insulation typically costs £500-£1,500 and delivers one of the biggest single improvements to the EPC rating.
+If the property has unfilled cavity walls, professional insulation typically costs £500–£1,500 (Energy Saving Trust) and delivers one of the biggest single improvements to the EPC rating.
 A surveyor can confirm whether the walls are suitable.

 Heating controls.
 Installing a programmable thermostat, thermostatic radiator valves (TRVs), and a room thermostat can improve both the EPC and the tenant's ability to control their heating costs.
 Budget £300–£800 installed.

 Boiler upgrade.
 If the existing boiler is old and inefficient (rated D or below), replacing it with a modern condensing boiler can significantly improve the rating.
-Expect to pay £2,000-£3,000 installed.
+According to Which?
+2026 market data, expect to pay £2,000–£3,000 installed.
 Remember that any new boiler must also be covered by a valid gas safety certificate.

 Major Upgrades (£3,000+)

 External or internal wall insulation.
 For solid-walled properties where cavity insulation is not possible, external or internal insulation can be transformative.
-External wall insulation costs £8,000-£15,000; internal wall insulation costs £4,000-£8,000.
+External wall insulation costs £8,000–£15,000; internal wall insulation costs £4,000–£8,000 (Energy Saving Trust).
 Both require planning consideration and professional installation.

 Double or triple glazing.
 Replacing single-glazed windows with double glazing costs £4,000–£8,000 for a typical house.
 The EPC improvement is moderate, but the comfort benefit is significant.

 Heat pump installation.
 Air source heat pumps are increasingly popular and supported by government grants.
-Installation costs £8,000-£15,000, but the Boiler Upgrade Scheme offers grants of up to £7,500 (as of 2025).
+According to Which?
+2026 market data, installation costs £8,000–£15,000, but the Boiler Upgrade Scheme offers grants of up to £7,500 (as of 2026).

 LandlordReady tracks this for you automatically.